jammastergirish/LLMFromScratch/README.md

 I'm incredibly grateful to all those from whom I learned and borrowed ideas (see [Resources](#resources)).
 I hope others find this repository helpful!

 _(This repository is a work in progress.
 Comments, corrections, and pull requests are very welcome.
-Currently, it serves a decoder-only architecture (like GPT, LLaMA, OLMo) and does not include encoder-only models (like BERT), encoder-decoder models (like T5), or Mixture of Experts architectures (like DeepSeek-V2).
+Currently, it serves a decoder-only architecture (like GPT, LLaMA, OLMo) and includes Mixture of Experts (MoE) architectures (like DeepSeek-V2 and Mixtral).
+It does not include encoder-only models (like BERT) or encoder-decoder models (like T5).
 It includes pre-training and supervised fine-tuning (SFT), but not yet RLHF or other advanced fine-tuning techniques.)_

 ## What You'll Learn